anthony9105/MachineLearningFinalProject/README.md

 This is a copy of the CSCI4050U group project done by: Chris Lammers, Anthony Liscio, James Currie, Meghna Krishnan, in Decemeber 2023.

-### This project’s goal is to create a machine learning model that categorizes photos of celebrities based on 40 different attributes corresponding to facial features, facial expression, accessories, hair, and gender.
+### Our project’s goal is to create a machine learning model that categorizes photos of celebrities based on 40 different attributes corresponding to facial features, facial expression, accessories, hair, and gender.
 The binary (true or false) attributes are:
 - 5 o-Clock Shadow
 - Arched Eyebrows